 The board of directors also appoints a secretary and determines his term of office.
-The secretary need not be selected among the directors; if the secretary is not a director, he shall not have any voting right or advisory capacity within the board.
+The secretary need not be selected among the directors; if the secretary is not a director, they shall not have any voting right or advisory capacity within the board of directors.